Black Buck

-Black Buck, also known as Big Black Buck, is a stereotype of an African American male: large, violent, and voraciously attracted to white women.
-It is closely related to the African American stereotypes of the black brute and the mandingo.
+Black Buck, also known as Big Black Buck, is a stereotype of a black American male: large, violent, and voraciously attracted to white women.
+It is closely related to the black American stereotypes of the black brute and the mandingo.

-According to the National Museum of African American History and Culture, the stereotype originated as White Americans feared freed African American males would attempt to exact revenge for slavery against white men by raping their daughters, while Riché Richardson says it was created at the end of the 19th century to justify lynching African Americans.
+According to the National Museum of African American History and Culture, the stereotype originated as European Americans feared freed black American males would exact revenge for slavery against white men by raping their daughters, wives, mothers or grandmothers while Riché Richardson says it was created at the end of the 19th century to justify Lynching in the United States.

-The stereotype has been depicted in films to reflect negatively on African Americans such as The Birth of a Nation (1915) and to reflect positively such as Sweet Sweetback's Baadasssss Song (1971), although it has been challenged by some in the African American community as to whether these depictions are good.
+The stereotype has been depicted in films to reflect negatively on black Americans such as The Birth of a Nation (1915) and to reflect positively such as Sweet Sweetback's Baadasssss Song (1971), although it has been challenged by some in the black American community as to whether these depictions are good.

 Characteristics

 An African American male stereotyped as a black buck is large, violent, and attracted to white women in a hypersexual manner; historian Donald Bogle describes these as "big, baadddd niggers".

 In depicting an African American male sexually attracted to white women, Bogle writes that these women are given symbolic value, of "white pride, power, and beauty".
 In the stereotype, the buck's strength makes him to a white audience at once "superhuman" and inhuman.

 Vanessa Corredera writes that the stereotype persists in contemporary understandings of African American men as hypersexual, as written about by bell hooks in We Real Cool: Black Men and Masculinity.